 - Monolith NT.115

 The Monolith NT.115 allows measuring every interaction type - ranging from the formation of huge protein complexes to the binding of single metal ions.
 As there are no prerequisites with respect to the buffer composition, even such complex liquids as serum or lysates can be used for interaction studies.
-The instrument is equipped with one Nano detector that has two different fluorescence channels.
-The following channel combinations can be chosen: Nano-BLUE/RED, Nano-BLUE/GREEN, Nano-GREEN/RED.
+The instrument is equipped with one Nano detector that has two different (blue and red) fluorescence channels.

 For a complete list of services, please call (858)646-1000 ext.
 3515 or email us.

 |Protein Analysis Services||Internal

 Andrey A. Bobkov, Manager of Protein Analysis Facility, performs all analytical services.
 He has received a M.S. in Biochemistry from Moscow State University (Russia) and a Ph.
 D. in Biochemistry from the Bach Institute of Biochemistry of Russian Academy of Sciences.
 He did his postdoctoral training at UCLA Chemistry and Biochemistry Dept. Andrey has more than 20 years of experience and 40 publications in the field of Biophysical Analysis.
 He teaches the Protein Analysis and Biophysics portion of the Structural Biology in Cell Signaling and Drug Discovery Course to SBP graduate students.